SeldonIO/seldon-core/docs-gb/getting-started/kubernetes-installation/security/confluent-sasl.md

+---
+description: Learn how to configure SASL authentication between Seldon Core 2 and Confluent Cloud for secure Kafka communication.
+---

-# Confluent Cloud SASL Example
+# Confluent Cloud SASL Authentication

 > New in Seldon Core 2.5.0